orcfax/docs/client/docs/Key concepts/faq.md

 * The words spoken in a political speech and authenticated via blockchain notarization may trigger policy changes or protests.

 ## What is the oracle problem?
-Introducing false, real-world data into smart contracts and dApps via an oracle data feed is a potentially lucrative attack vector for bad actors.
+Introducing false data about real-world events into smart contracts via an oracle feed is a potentially lucrative attack vector for bad actors as it can be used to trigger financial payouts from smart contract scripts.
 Unfortunately, there are significant challenges to preventing a so-called “man-in-the-middle” attack and proving that external real-world data introduced to smart contracts can be trusted to be authentic and accurate.
 Collectively, the blockchain industry refers to these challenges as “The Oracle Problem.”

 First-generation oracle providers each claim to have solved the oracle problem in their own way but what is not talked about enough is that most of these are still permissioned, black boxes.
 That is to say, they rely on off-chain deals to authorize and pay for access to their data which is usually sourced from a single trusted provider.